Midna

-Midna (ミドナ, Midona) is a fictional character introduced as one of the main protagonists in The Legend of Zelda: Twilight Princess, a 2006 video game in Nintendo's The Legend of Zelda series.
+Midna (ミドナ, Midona) is a fictional character in Nintendo's The Legend of Zelda series, introduced as one of the main protagonists in Twilight Princess.
 She is a member of the magic-wielding Twili who joins forces with Link to prevent the kingdom of Hyrule from being enveloped by a corrupted parallel dimension known as the Twilight Realm.
 While Midna appears as an imp-like creature in the majority of Twilight Princess, her actual form is humanoid.
 She was designed by Yusuke Nakano and voiced by Akiko Kōmoto.
-Midna's first appearance was in a trailer for Twilight Princess shown at the 2005 Electronic Entertainment Expo (E3); at the time, her gender was unknown, leaving some journalists confused about it.
+Midna also appears as a playable character in Hyrule Warriors, and makes minor appearances in the Super Smash Bros. series.

-Midna was generally well received by critics and fans alike.
-Her role in Twilight Princess has been compared to that of Navi, who accompanies Link in the 1998 game Ocarina of Time.
-Midna makes minor appearances in Super Smash Bros.
-Brawl, Super Smash Bros. for Nintendo 3DS and Wii U, and Super Smash Bros.
-Ultimate, and is a playable character in Hyrule Warriors.
+Midna was generally well received by critics and fans alike, considered one of the best new characters of the 2000s and one of the best female Nintendo characters.
+Her role in Twilight Princess has been compared to that of Navi, who accompanies Link in Ocarina of Time.